gurditsingh/hydeout/_posts/test.md

  - **Update Metadata :** The metadata action changes the current metadata of the table.
 The metadata is a data structure containing the schema, partition column names and other configuration options, such as marking a table as append-only.
  - **Add File :** The add actions is used to add the file path into the log data structure.
 The add record for a data object can also include data statistics, such as the total record count and per-column min/max values and null counts.
  - **Remove File :** The remove actions is used to remove the file path from the log data structure.
 The remove action includes a timestamp that indicates when the removal occurred.
 Physical deletion of the data object can happen lazily after a user-specified retention time threshold.
- - **Set transaction :** To record own data inside log records, which can be useful for implementing end-to-end transactional application like structured streaming job has committed a micro-batch with the given ID.
+ - **Set transaction :** To record own data inside log records, which can be useful for implementing end-to-end transactional application like structured streaming job has committed a micro-batch with the given ID and store appId and version fields in txn action.
+ - Change protocol

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyOTMwMDIxOCwxMjI4Mjc5NjQyLDE3OT
-A2MzUwNTUsMTQwMTM2ODc0MywtMTg3MDczNTk5MywtMTU2NDE1
-ODk3OCwxOTEzNDQ3NzMwLDE5MDY0MjkzMDYsLTI2NDQ3NjgyMC
-wyNzA4NDA2ODYsLTIwNTY3NDMyNzgsLTMyMTg1Nzg1OSwtMTU0
-ODE5MTA0NiwtNjA2MjYzOTksMjExNTQzMjczMCw2ODU2MTUyOT
-UsLTc5ODU0NDczOCwxNTAyNDI3OTYzLDE1MzM4NzEyODksNjE5
-NjE0OTIzXX0=
+eyJoaXN0b3J5IjpbMzQ1NTkwNzg4LDEyMjgyNzk2NDIsMTc5MD
+YzNTA1NSwxNDAxMzY4NzQzLC0xODcwNzM1OTkzLC0xNTY0MTU4
+OTc4LDE5MTM0NDc3MzAsMTkwNjQyOTMwNiwtMjY0NDc2ODIwLD
+I3MDg0MDY4NiwtMjA1Njc0MzI3OCwtMzIxODU3ODU5LC0xNTQ4
+MTkxMDQ2LC02MDYyNjM5OSwyMTE1NDMyNzMwLDY4NTYxNTI5NS
+wtNzk4NTQ0NzM4LDE1MDI0Mjc5NjMsMTUzMzg3MTI4OSw2MTk2
+MTQ5MjNdfQ==
 -->